Great Central Railway 50 Years of Preservation

 There are still two independent halves of the railway that operate today with a long-held ambition to replace the missing kilometre of track through Loughborough coming together as one.

-The vision and unfinished work of creating an 18 mile railway by re-unifying the separate sections, North and South of Loughborough, shown in last nine images continues apace – projected completion by 2032.
+The vision and unfinished work of creating an 18 mile railway by re-unifying the separate sections, North and South of Loughborough, shown in last seven images continues apace – projected completion by 2032.